-As a parent, you play a special role in contributing to the needs and development of youngsters.
+As a parent, you play a special role in contributing to the needs and development of the young players of Region 20.
 Through your encouragement and good example, you can help all the boys and girls learn good sportsmanship and self-discipline.
 In AYSO, young people learn to work together, to sacrifice for the good of the team, to enjoy winning and deal appropriately with defeat – all while becoming physically fit and healthy.
 Best of all, they have fun.

 Support Your Child

 Supporting your child by giving encouragement and showing interest in their team is very important.
 Help your child work toward skill improvement and good sportsmanship in every game.
 Teach your child that hard work and an honest effort are often more important than victory – that way your child will always be a winner despite the outcome of the game!